 While the GoPro Hero10 Black is out grabbing headlines, the now aging Hero7 Black is still worthy of attention for its debut of HyperSmooth, the basic version of GoPro’s image stabilization technology that brings a smooth, stable, flowing look to even handheld video.
 It remains impressive as does the original TimeWarp feature.
 A refinement of HyperSmooth, TimeWarp enables you to create a TimeLapse while walking around a scene, but also increase the speed by 30x for short, shareable and silky-smooth TimeLapse videos.
 It's enabled by a massive increase in the memory inside the GoPro Hero7 Black, which also gets a fresh new user interface.
 Add gorgeous video footage and the Hero7 Black remains an excellent action camera.

 Read more: GoPro Hero 7 vs 8 Black

-The younger brother to the Hero7 Black, the Hero7 Silver may not be a current model, but it has been reduced in price which can make it a tempting deal for budget buyers.
+The younger brother to the Hero7 Black, the Hero7 Silver is now discontinued – but can still be found listed by a few retailers.
 Key difference between this and the Hero7 Black are that it lacks HyperSmooth recording, only offers 60fps in 4K shooting mode, and has a non-removable battery (so you can't carry a spare around with you).
 If you can afford the more expensive Black version then it's definitely worth doing so, as that HyperSmooth stabilization is a real game-changer, but if not then this makes for a solid budget alternative.